-The proposed weighted unsupervised contrastive loss can be naturally extended to model multi-view data.
-Different from the intuition of contrastive learning for a single view, the multi-view contrastive loss aims to maximize the mutual information of the hidden representation of two views.
+Similarly, the proposed weighted unsupervised contrastive loss can be naturally extended to model multi-view data.
+Different from the intuition of contrastive learning for a single view, the multi-view contrastive loss aims to maximize the mutual information of the hidden representations of two views.
 More specifically, given a sample $\bm{X_i}$ with two views $\bm{X_{i,1}}$ and $\bm{X_{i,2}}$, the weighted unsupervised contrastive loss could be updated as follows:

 where we denote $\bm{X_{k,j}}$ to be the $j^{\textrm{th}}$ view of $\bm{X_k}$, $\bm{Z_{k,j}}$ is the hidden representation of $\bm{X_{k,j}}$ and $\mathcal{N}_{i}^\mathcal{D} =\mathcal{D} \backslash \{i\}$.
-This equation aims to maximize the mutual information between the hidden representation extracted from two views and to minimize the similarity of the hidden representation extracted from two different samples.
+This equation aims to maximize the mutual information between the hidden representations extracted from two views, and to minimize the similarity of the hidden representations extracted from two different samples.
 Notice that in the denominator of this equation, we follow~\cite{chen2020simple} to include both the first view and the second view of $\bm{X_k}$ as the negative samples in order to increase the size of the negative set.
-As the size of the negative set increases, we tend to have a tighter lower bound, which is demonstrated in Lemma~\ref{lemma_u} and Section 4.5 Parameter analysis.
-The extension to more than two views is straightforward~\footnote{We could maximize the sum of the mutual information between any pairs of two views.}, and we omit it for brevity.
+As the size of the negative set increases, we tend to have a tighter lower bound, which is demonstrated in Lemma~\ref{lemma_u} and Section 4.5 Parameter Analysis.
+The extension to more than two views is straightforward , and we omit it for brevity.